essic/prez-why-fsharp/workshop/README.md

 This project uses :
 - [.NET 6.0 SDK](https://dotnet.microsoft.com/download/dotnet/6.0)
 - _F# 6_, which is included in the SDK, however, you can check this [website]() for more information.
 - We also use the currently available preview of _C# 10_.
-I recomand using the [EAP version of Rider](https://www.jetbrains.com/rider/nextversion/) due to some issues at the time of I am writing this (.NET 6 just got out and VS2022 on some OS have issues).
-You can either use [Visual Studio 2022 Preview](https://visualstudio.microsoft.com/fr/vs/preview/) or [Ionide using VsCode](https://ionide.io/) and some plugins for __C#__ .
+I recomand using the [EAP version of Rider](https://www.jetbrains.com/rider/nextversion/) due to some issues at the time of writing this (.NET 6 just got out and VS2022 got some issues on OSX).
+You can also use [Visual Studio 2022 Preview](https://visualstudio.microsoft.com/fr/vs/preview/) or [Ionide using VsCode](https://ionide.io/) and some plugins for __C#__ .
-- If you plan on modifying this workshop, you also need to install [npm](https://www.npmjs.com/) as well as [.NET 2.1 SDK](https://dotnet.microsoft.com/download/dotnet/2.1)
+- If you plan on modifying the API part of this workshop, you also need to install [npm](https://www.npmjs.com/) as well as [.NET 2.1 SDK](https://dotnet.microsoft.com/download/dotnet/2.1)

 ### For those who wish to setup the workshop